-Adam Ship is a partner in our Litigation Group in Toronto and Co-Lead of Franchise & Distribution within our National Retail & Consumer Markets Group.
+Adam Ship is a partner in our Litigation Group in Toronto and Lead of Franchise & Distribution within our National Retail & Consumer Markets Group.
 His practice focuses on complex commercial litigation and franchise-distribution law.

 Adam is listed as one of the 2015 Lexpert Rising Stars: Leading Lawyers Under 40 in Canada.
-He is also routinely recognized as a leading franchise lawyer in Chambers Canada, Canadian Legal Lexpert Directory and Who’s Who: Canada.
+He is also routinely recognized as a leading franchise lawyer in Chambers Canada, Canadian Legal Lexpert Directory, Best Lawyers in Canada, and Who’s Who: Canada.

-Adam’s commercial litigation practice includes contract disputes, competition litigation, banking litigation, class actions, domestic and international arbitrations, and franchise litigation.
-He has appeared as counsel before all levels of court in Ontario, the Supreme Court of Canada, the BC Supreme Court and various arbitral panels, in trials, hearings, appeals, injunctions and applications.
+Adam's commercial litigation practice includes contract disputes, competition litigation, banking litigation, class actions, arbitrations, and franchise disputes.
+He has appeared as counsel before all levels of court Ontario, the Supreme Court of Canada, the BC Supreme Court and various arbitral panels, in trials, hearings, appeals, injunctions and applications.
 Adam also advises clients on management strategies for large portfolios of smaller litigation matters.

 Adam routinely advises domestic and international franchisors, manufacturers and master distributors in all areas of franchise-distribution law.
 He has extensive experience advising on strategic and risk management issues and also drafts and advises on franchise agreements and disclosure documents for clients across diverse industries.
 Between 2013-2017, he served as Adjunct Professor of franchise and distribution law at the University of Toronto.

 Adam’s legal writing has been cited by courts across Canada, including the Supreme Court of Canada, the Ontario Court of Appeal and the BC Court of Appeal.
 He received the Ontario Bar Association's Award for Excellence in Franchise Law in 2012 and 2013 for his legal writing.